mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 ### Migrate Time Snapshot

 As part of the VM migration, HDM creates a “migrate time snapshot”  for the VM.
-This snapshot is useful to restore the data in certain cases of failures.
+This snapshot is useful to restore data in the event of certain failures.

-**Note**: Restoring the VM from the migrate time snapshot will result in loss of data for the time the VM was on On-Cloud.
+**Note**: Restoring the VM from the migrate time snapshot will result in loss of data for the time the VM was in the Cloud.

-To view the snapshot
+To view the snapshot:

-1. In the On-Premise vCenter, in the resource pool HDM_MIGRATE_POOL, right click on the VM
+1. In the on-premises vCenter, right click on the VM in the resource pool _HDM_MIGRATE_POOL_
-2. Select Snapshots -> Manage Snapshots
+2. Select _Snapshots_, followed by _Manage Snapshots_

-    The Manage Snapshots popup should display a snapshot named hdm_xx, for example hdm_1 shown below
+The Manage Snapshots popup should display a snapshot named _hdm_xx_.
+For example, _hdm_1_ shown below:

 ![alt_text](images/image21.png?classes=content-img "image_tooltip")